daos-stack/daos/src/vos/README.md

 vos_iter_process() will take the iter handle that the corruptions was discovered on and will call into the btree/evtree to update the durable format structure that contains the bio_addr.

+### Checksum Scrubbing

+The main pool target scrubbing functionality is in VOS and relies heavily on vos_iterate.
+The reason it is currently in VOS is so that it can use the bio_read function.
+Getting the bio context for bio_read is currently internal to VOS, but if this changes, then this module might be removed from VOS into the pool layer as there are no other dependencies to VOS internals.

+There are two layers of vos iteration.
+First is to iterate over each container.
+Then, for each container and if checksums is enabled, vos_iterate is used again to iterate over all objects in the container recursively.
+When the sv or ev trees are reached, the scrubber will read the data (using bio_read), calculate a checksum using the injected daos_csummer (via the scrub_ctx), and compare to the checksum stored in the entry of the iterator.

+Yield, sleep, and drain are other callbacks injected from the server so that the scrubber can yield/sleep as necessary, and if corruption is detected, drain the target.

 <a id="80"></a>